Starfield finally lands on PS5, and here's what's new

 Is Starfield worth playing on PS5 in 2026?

-This is where it gets honest.
-Starfield has a divided reputation, and that division is genuine rather than manufactured outrage.
-Players who completed it on Xbox at launch tend to land around 7 to 7.5 out of 10, with the consistent criticism being repetitive procedurally generated locations and a world that feels sparse in places.
-Push Square community members who played it at launch noted seeing the same abandoned facility layout multiple times within the first 20 hours.
+Starfield has a split reputation.
+Players who finished it on Xbox at launch tend to rate it around 7 to 7.5 out of 10.
+The recurring criticism is procedurally generated locations that repeat too often and a universe that feels empty in stretches.
+Multiple players reported encountering identical abandoned facility layouts within the first 20 hours.

-What's changed since 2023 is meaningful, though.
-The 60fps option is now present from day one.
-Free Lanes adds manual planetary travel and new enemy systems that didn't exist at launch.
-The Starborn improvement makes NG+ runs more rewarding.
-The game that PS5 players are getting in April 2026 has more content and better performance than what Xbox players experienced at launch.
+What's changed since September 2023 matters, though.
+The 60fps option exists from day one.
+Free Lanes adds manual planetary travel and new enemy modifiers that weren't present at launch.
+The Starborn improvement makes NG+ runs less punishing.
+The version PS5 players are getting in April 2026 has more content and better performance than what Xbox players experienced two and a half years ago.

-The $49.99 price point, down from the original $69.99, reflects where the game sits two-plus years after launch.
-That's a fair ask for what's now a more complete package.
+The $49.99 price, down from the original $69.99, reflects where the game sits two years post-launch.
+That's a reasonable ask for what's now a more complete package.

 Platform comparison at a glance